9 Best AI Tools for Startups in 2026

 2. Canva AI: Magic Design for Non-Designers

 Your startup needs designs, such as a pitch deck, ad campaign, or blog header that look sharp.
-Through Canva AI, which folds AI-powered features into the Canva editor, anyone on your team can create polished visuals and text in minutes.
+Through Canva AI, which folds AI-powered features into the Canva editor, anyone on your team can create polished visuals and text in minutes, even without advanced design skills.

-You can draft campaign ideas, create digital marketing materials, or build a quick presentation without breaking your flow.
+You can draft fresh ideas for your campaigns, create digital marketing materials, or build a quick presentation without breaking your flow.
 Once you’ve finished, Canva lets you share your designs on various social media platforms directly from the editor.

 For startups, it speeds up content creation while keeping costs low, which means you can focus on strategy instead of worrying about design.